Jeavon/Slimsy/README.md

 ### 2. Adjust your image src attributes

-Use the GetResponsiveImageUrl or GetResponsiveCropUrl methods on your dynamic or typed content/media items
+Use the GetResponsiveImageUrl or GetResponsiveCropUrl methods on your dynamic or typed content/media items.
+For these methods to function correctly your image property types should use the built-in **Image Cropper**.

 #### GetResponsiveImageUrl(width, height)
 use this method for setting the crop dimensions in your Razor code, assumes your image cropper property alias is "umbracoFile"